robert-dev-is/homelab/projects/game-streaming-infrastructure/README.md

 Games are directed to the Radeon GPU while the Arc GPU owns the desktop and streaming path.

-### Physical Host
+## Physical Host

-The platform retains a conventional desktop form factor while housing both dedicated GPUs internally.
+The node uses a conventional desktop case with both dedicated GPUs installed internally.

 <p align="center">
   <img src="images/gaming-stream-01.jpeg" width="45%">